AlpacaInTheNight/PromptsBrowser/README.md

 1. `New styles collections` - will open creation of the new styles collection.

 1. `Collection name` - name of the collection.
-A folder with the same name will be created.
+A directory with the same name will be created.

 1. `Store format` - the way prompts/styles are stored.
 In the `short` format all prompts/styles data will be saved in the file `data.json`.
-In the `expanded` format a folder `prompts`/`styles` will be added to the collection folder and every prompt/style will be stored as a separate file.
+In the `expanded` format a directory `prompts`/`styles` will be added to the collection directory and every prompt/style will be stored as a separate file.
 The expanded format makes it easier to work with the collection when using version control systems like Git.

 1. `Below 1 scroll weight` - how much weight one mouse wheel movement will change when below weight 1.